HP Metrics & Evaluation

 • Identify relevant measures of performance and measures of effectiveness

-• Build evaluation in from the inception of a program
+• Integrate evaluation from the inception of a program

 Document and disseminate your evaluation findings